fcdiomede/cuca/README.md

 * Saving a grocery list for a recipe, and sending that list to your phone
 * Suggesting a recipe a user could make from their personal and saved recipes based on ingredients the user has on hand
 * Image processing so the user can take a photo of a recipe and populate the recipe form fields automatically
-* Newsfeed for a user to view recent activity by any user's they are following
+* Newsfeed for a user to view recent activity by any users they are following
 * Use OAuth for authentication
+* More complex search capabilities

 ## Installation